Perspective | By hiring Peter Laviolette, the Capitals chose a proven winner over guesswork and hope

 “As the summer went on, and I knew I still wanted to have a career, I realized what Lavi was doing,” Ward said by phone Tuesday.
 “He works harder than anybody in two worlds: He’s great at the X’s and O’s, and he’s also adept at figuring out what he has in the locker room and what he has to do for each guy.
 He has an uncanny skill at reading and understanding a player and knowing what he has to do to get the most out of him.”

 If Todd Reirden had a downfall in his two seasons as the Capitals’ head man — after four seasons as a talented and vital assistant — it’s that too many players were something less than the best version of themselves, and a pair of first-round playoff exits resulted.
-The position of Washington Capitals head coach is still colored by the guy who preceded Reirden, because Barry Trotz was still alive in the Eastern Conference finals — his Islanders play Tampa Bay Tuesday night to try to extend their season — when the Caps introduced Laviolette in the afternoon.
+The position of Washington Capitals coach is still colored by the guy who preceded Reirden, because Barry Trotz was still alive in the Eastern Conference finals — his Islanders play Tampa Bay Tuesday night to try to extend their season — when the Caps introduced Laviolette in the afternoon.

 The task for General Manager Brian MacLellan: Find someone who can squeeze the most out of a group that, just 27 months ago, won the whole darn thing — under Trotz.
 That 2018 Cup came not because the Caps were the most talented they had ever been, because that might have been the two previous teams — Presidents’ Trophy winners both — but because they were accountable to each other.